nskat/nskat.github.io/_pages/about.md

 ---

 Welcome to my personal website!
+I aim to share more here about my interests and research work, but it is still in construction for now.
+Please come back soon for more!

 About
 ======
 I am current a post-doctoral researcher with King's Communication, Learning and Information Processing (KCLIP) lab, part of King's College London Department of Engineering.
 I obtained my Ph.D. in Electrical Engineering from KCL, under the supervision of Prof. Osvaldo Simeone.
-I received my M.Eng (with Honours) and B.Eng in Electrical Engineering from CentraleSupélec, Gif-sur-Yvette, France.
+Before that, I received my M.Eng (with Honours) and B.Eng in Electrical Engineering from CentraleSupélec, Gif-sur-Yvette, France.